-Chapter 3.
+Chapter 4.
 Execution

 Use interceptor and annotation to specify the execution and policy configuration.
-An annotation of Asynchronous has to be specified for any asynchronous calls.
+The annotation Asynchronous has to be specified for any asynchronous calls.
 Otherwise, synchronous execution is assumed.

-Chapter 4.
+Chapter 5.
 Asynchronous

 Asynchronous means the execution of the client request will be on a separate thread.
-This thread should have the correct security context or naming context associated with.
+This thread should have the correct security context or naming context associated with it.

-4.1.
+5.1.
 Asynchronous Usage

 A method or a class can be annotated with @Asynchronous, which means the method or the methods under the class will be invoked by a separate thread.
-The method annotated with @Asynchronous must return a Future, otherwise, FaultToleranceDefinitionException occurs.
+The method annotated with @Asynchronous must return a Future or a CompletionStage from the java.util.concurrent package.
+Otherwise, a FaultToleranceDefinitionException occurs.